-26.9 If you assign a CoS to a high earner, but the recruitment for the position was conducted before 6 April 2013, you can still state a salary figure which is less than £152,100 but it must still be at least £150,000.
-If you assign a high earner CoS in these cases you must say the period the recruitment exercise took place either in the 'details of labour market test' box, or by adding a sponsor note.
+26.9 If you assign a CoS to a high earner, but the recruitment for the position was conducted before 6 April 2014, you can still state a salary figure which is less than £153,500 but it must still be at least £152,100 if the recruitment exercise took place between 6 April 2013 and 5 April 2014.

+If you assign a high earner CoS in these cases you musttell us on the CoS the period the recruitment exercise took place either in the 'details of labour market test' box, or by adding a sponsor note.
 If you do not add this information, the migrant's application is likely to be refused.